Taylordmark/LSD/README.md

 To Do:
-  **Create Surveys** data pull must use a file selector, not default location **Create surveys** submittal should make corresponding subfolder in Responses Add metadata filters to **Analyze Surveys** (cockpit position etc) Add sentiment analysis of surveys using hugging face pretrained model to **Analyze Surveys** Make app look nicer with better fonts, color themes Add data connection to Envision to get flight data for **Complete Surveys** page
+  - **Create Surveys** data pull must use a file selector, not default location\n
+  - **Create surveys** submittal should make corresponding subfolder in Responses\n
+  - Add metadata filters to **Analyze Surveys** (cockpit position etc)\n
+  - Add sentiment analysis of surveys using hugging face pretrained model to **Analyze Surveys**\n
+  - Make app look nicer with better fonts, color themes
+  - Add data connection to Envision to get flight data for **Complete Surveys** page